A BRIEF HISTORY OF STOCKTON ON TEES

 In the early and mid 20th century Stockton On Tees was still dominated by the engineering industry.
 From the 1920s there was also a chemicals industry in the town.
 However in the late 20th century manufacturing industry contracted severely.
 Fortunately the service industries grew and today they are the main employers.

 Preston Hall Museum started in 1953.
-Much of Stockton town centre was rebuilt in the 1960s.
+Much of Stockton town center was rebuilt in the 1960s.
 The Green Dragon Museum opened as an art gallery in 1968.
 It was converted later.
 Castlegate Shopping Centre opened in 1973.

 The University of Teeside was formed in 1992.
 The Open Technology Centre opened in 1998.